jdimpson/neatnetcode/README.md

 `rawread.c` is a demonstration of putting an ethernet device into PROMISC mode, then reading whole ethernet frames from it.
 It also does writes some ARP packets but I can't remember why.
 Hardcodes lots of things, for e.g. `eth0` as the network device.
 Compile with `gcc -o rawread rawread.c`.
 Needs to be run as root / under `sudo`.
 Probably also works if given NET_ADMIN capability, but it was written before that feature existed (or at least, before capabilities were widely available in Linux kernels.)

 `rawpack/rawdev.c` is a bidirectional rewrite of `rawread.c`, intended to be used as the Layer 2 implementation for `rawpack`. `rawpack` was intended to be a usermode implementation of `netcat`, but once I realized how much work implementing TCP would be I ran out of enthusiam for the project.

+`ifaces.c` is a simple demonstration of how to get a list of network interface devices, then figure out their IP addresses.
+Compile with `gcc -o ifaces ifaces.c`.